 What Is a Padel Court Actually Made Of?

+A padel court is 66 feet long by 33 feet wide — about one third the size of a tennis court, and slightly bigger than a pickleball court.
 The court is fully enclosed, with glass walls on the back and lower sides and steel mesh above.
-The walls are part of the game — players can let the ball bounce off the back glass and play it back over the net, similar to squash.
+The walls are part of the game and what make padel so unique — players can let the ball bounce off the back glass and play it back over the net, or hit it off the glass directly.
+This combnes elements of both squash and tennis to the game strategy.

 Here is what the court is made of: